 The SURPRISE!! moments in life are what keeps us alive and grateful for the seemingly mundane moments…which, by the way, are never really mundane.

-I remember when my kids were babies and older, much wiser people would tell momentme “Enjoy these times.
+I remember when my kids were babies and older, much wiser people would tell me “Enjoy these times.
 Before you know it, it’ll all be over and you’ll wonder where the time went.”
 Unlike the stories of those older, wiser people walking 17 miles in the snow to get to school, this statement was actually true.
 The time flies…and the beautiful, predictable moments get lost in between moments of good surprises and sad surprises…and the surprises that fall into both categories.

 Taking anything for granted is a terrible transgression- relationships, financial stability, first steps, last good-byes….diaper changes, school shopping, family vacations, moves back home, moves away from home….all of those are little and big surprises in life.
 Good stuff.
 Blessings.
 But we have to pay attention.